abhigenie92/unattended_upgrades_repos/README.md

 2. Discover it works only for security updates from official repos. by default.

 ### Problem:
-To make it work for all repos. you need to add each source to the config file manually.
+To make it work for all repos, you need to add each source to the config file manually.
 This might become hassle each time you install a new software on your machine.
-May even lead to duplicate or unwanted entries or just a mere waste of time!!!
+It may even lead to duplicate or unwanted entries or just a mere waste of time!!!

 ### Solution:
 Run this simple code.